dabbitz/devops-case-baykar/README_EN.md

 - Envoy Gateway
 - Helm

-> Helm is used for installing Kubernetes dependencies such as Envoy Gateway.
+> Helm is used to install Kubernetes dependencies such as Envoy Gateway.
 The application's own Kubernetes resources are managed using Kustomize.

 ## Requirements

-To use the existing deployment running on AWS, the following are required:
+To use the existing deployment running on AWS:

 - An AWS account with the necessary permissions
 - Access to the GitHub repository

-For local execution or development, the following can additionally be used:
+For local execution or development:

 - Docker Desktop (Kubernetes enabled)
 - Docker Compose